arjunssat/AirBnB_Istabul_Analysis/README.md

 EDA Analysis and Price prediction of Istanbul Airbnb.
 <ul>
 <li>The project spans through the AirBnB database in Istanbul.Here the data has been analysed and visualized accordingly various parameters.</li>
+<li>EDA,Feature Engineering,Regression methods are implemented in this model set.</li>
 <li>Linear Regression is used for Price prediction and the model created using it is compared witth the actual price and variations are plotted.</li>

 </ul>